top of page

 Established in May 2022, the

-She Dreams In Color Foundation will begin funding mental health private practices in Charlotte in 2024.
-Our funds will provide free and reduced cost mental health therapy to marginalized women in Charlotte who make below the poverty level.
+She Dreams In Color Foundation funds mental health private practices to provide reduced cost mental health therapy to marginalized women in Charlotte.

 SDIC Board Members IG post-3.png